 Getting press coverage offers you exposure to a relevant audience right away.
-Done properly, your PR outreach campaigns can give your website a major SEO boost.
-And that translates into attracting more potential customers and bringing more awareness to your brand.
+When done properly, your PR outreach campaigns can give your website a major SEO boost.
+That translates into attracting more potential customers and bringing more awareness to your brand.

 You can get your brand featured in guest posts on blogs.
 Or you can be invited as a guest on podcasts.
 The opportunities are endless.

 The key to a successful PR campaign is to pitch your brand to relevant journalists.
 Reaching out only to those who are specialized in your niche will help you network better in your field.
-Plus, you’ll interact with a new audience that’s already interested in your business, and that’ll boost your online visibility.
+What’s more, you can interact with a new audience that’s already interested in your business, and that’ll boost your online visibility.

 But that is not all.
 All the mentions in various media outlets will transform into social media coverage (and other types of brand exposure).
-This is how respondents picked the main advantages of social media coverage according to Statista
+This is how respondents ranked the main advantages of social media coverage according to Statista.

 In this article, we’re going to break this process down so you’ll increase the chances of getting a good response.